-The second-largest city in Germany after the capital city Berlin and 7th largest in the European Union, Hamburg lies on the River Elbe and features some of the most stunning areas in the country, outside of Bavaria.
+Hamburg is the second-largest city in Germany after the capital city Berlin and 7th largest in the European Union.
+It is located on the River Elbe and features some of the most stunning areas in the country, outside of Bavaria.
 Hamburg is just 290 km from Berlin and has two artificial lakes, urban parks, canals, and bridges.

 Not only famous for its Port of Hamburg, but it’s also a major transportation hub and the most important cultural and commercial center in Europe.
 It is a major tourist destination and safe for tourist.

-Altstadt, Neustadt, and Pauli are the most popular areas for tourists.
+Altstadt, Neustadt, and Pauli are the most popular areas to stay in Hamburg.
 Neustadt is the modern area, Altstadt is the cultural heart, and Pauli is famous for its red-light district.

-If you’re looking for the best place for nightlife, then St Pauli is probably the best choice.
-There area plenty of bars, clubs, and restaurants boasting music and entertainment from a range of tastes entertain customers late into the night.
+If you’re looking for the best place for nightlife, then St Pauli is probably the best base as it is home to many bars, clubs, and restaurants to entertain customers late into the night.
 That said if you are middle eastern or part of the LGBT community, you may prefer St. Georg.

-To book hotel, I recommend spending at least three days in Hamburg to explore the city.
-There days is enough to see the most famous attractions to get a sense of what this Hanseatic city has to offer.
-If you have more days, you can take a day trips to Lüneburg, Schwerin, Kiel, Lübeck, or Bremen which is 1.5 hr radius from Hamburg Hbf.
+To book hotel, I recommend spending at least three days in Hamburg, which is enough to see the main attractions, get a sense of what this Hanseatic city has to offer.
+If you have more days, you can take a day trips to Lüneburg, Schwerin, Kiel, Lübeck, or Bremen.

 |💖 Best Area for first-timers:||Altstadt (Old Town)|